condit/amz_sp_api/lib/fulfillment-outbound-api-model/README.md

 api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new
 marketplace_id = 'marketplace_id_example' # String | The marketplace for which to return the count.
 feature_name = 'feature_name_example' # String | The name of the feature.
-seller_sku = 'seller_sku_example' # String | Used to identify an item in the given marketplace.
-SellerSKU is qualified by the seller's SellerId, which is included with every operation that you submit.
+seller_sku = 'seller_sku_example' # String | Used to identify an item in the given marketplace. `SellerSKU` is qualified by the seller's `SellerId`, which is included with every operation that you submit.

 begin